fedeghe/unicodeist/README.md

 <img align="right" width="250"  src="src/img/ss3.png?raw=true">
-all range fields can be tuned either mving the range handle either just clicking on the value and scroll up/down left/right or just type the exact value and blur (or hit `esc` | `enter` buttons).
+all range fields can be tuned either moving the range handle either just clicking on the value and scroll up/down left/right or just type the exact value and blur (or hit `esc` | `enter` buttons).